navirobayo/navirobayo/README.md

   I like tattoos, to exercise and motorbikes.
   <br>
   <br>
-  I've written an eBook that is going to help you as a man in this world, you can check it at <a href=https://www.amazon.com/dp/B0BC8RT32L>Amazon Kindle </a>
+  I've written a book that is going to help you as a man in this world.
   <br>
   <br>
   Do not forget to visit my webpage.